Hiking in Cinque Terre – Monterosso to Vernazza

 If the heat is anything like our own experience, just make sure you’re up for the challenge and well prepared.
 This is definitely a challenging hike, not a flat coastal path stroll.

 Luckily there are many spacious viewpoints for you to stop along the way, rest your legs, and watch the yachts and boats below.

 Take your time to just breathe it in, capture the moments, not just through a camera or phone, and see Cinque Terre in all its glory.

-The complete distance from Monterosso al Mare to Vernazza took us about 2 hours in total from start to finish with several stops along the way.
+Complete distance from Monterosso al Mare to Vernazza took us about 2 hours in total from start to finish with several stops along the way.

-You can complete the trail much quicker than this, but it’s not the type of hike I would power through for speed, there is too much to see and enjoy along the way.
+You can complete the trail much quicker than this, but it’s not the type of hike I would power through for speed.
+There is too much to see and enjoy along the way.

 Like all great adventures, it’s important to “enjoy the journey, not just the end destination”.

 If you love an active adventure, scenic destinations and photography, Cinque Terre is the perfect place for you to explore.